-Stephens unique form of street photography is a consequence of frequenting bus stops and shelters around the City of Birmingham.
-Graffiti can be great art, however he feels the graffiti scratched into the plexiglass windows of the bus stop feels like a violation.
-He has yet to see any of these etchings that look great in their own right.
+My photographic artwork is rooted in my unique form of street photography that is a consequence of frequenting bus stops and shelters around the City of Birmingham.
+Graffiti can be great art; however, I feel the graffiti scratched into the plexiglass windows of the bus stop feels like a violation.
+I have yet to see any of these etchings that look great in their own right.
 The graffiti etched and scrawled in the bus stop windows seem to be expressions of frustration, anger, love or hate.
 However, unlike its cousin the more colourful graffiti that is emblazoned across the walls of buildings and is often seen as art, it is very mundane.
-He feels a windows full potential as a clear barrier between yourself and the elements are compromised when the view beyond is obscured, distorted and blurred by the scratches.
+I feel a windows full potential as a clear barrier between yourself and the elements are compromised when the view beyond is obscured, distorted and blurred by the scratches.

 The roots of my work

-Stephen uses the graffiti etched windows as a lens. he merges the graffiti and the view beyond, focusing his camera on the etched lines putting the view beyond out of focus.
+I use the graffiti etched windows as a lens.
+I merge the graffiti and the view beyond, focusing my camera on the etched lines putting the view beyond out of focus.
 The graffiti and view to merge into a single plane.
-He creates a new perspective that retains and emphasises the energy of the graffiti.
+I create a new perspective that retains and emphasises the energy of the graffiti.
 Its swirls, zigzags, lines and curves, slash across the abstracted view like paint strokes.
-At first glance Stephens photos can be mistaken for abstract paintings.
+At first glance Is photos can be mistaken for abstract paintings.
 Then closer inspection reveals they are in fact photographs.

 The word photography comes from Greek phōtos which means ‘light’ and graphé ‘drawing’ roughly the meaning is drawing with light.
-The way he uses the camera for this project is like painting with light.
-He breaks the rules for getting a traditional photograph.
-Stephen puts the view that is usually the focal point out of focus.
-He then focuses on what would normally be avoided.
+The way I use the camera for my project is like painting with light.
+I break the rules for getting a traditional photograph.
+I put the view that is usually the focal point out of focus.
+I then focus on what would normally be avoided.
 However, the resulting images are very dynamic and often vibrant.
 There is a metamorphosis, the mundane graffiti and the often-mundane view are merged into a fresh new image.

-Stephen is attracted to the paradox that his work invokes.
-He makes unique beautiful images out of the vandalised bus stop windows.
-He loves the images he produces.
-However, he doesn’t condone the vandalising of the bus stop windows that provide the lens for his work.
+I am attracted to the paradox that my work invokes.
+I make unique beautiful images out of the vandalised bus stop windows.
+I love the images I produce.
+However, I don’t condone the vandalising of the bus stop windows that provide the lens for my work.